dfxnoodle/web2pdf/README.md

 ### Azure OpenAI Setup

 1. Create an Azure OpenAI resource in the Azure portal
-2. Deploy a GPT model (model-router or GPT-4o recommended)
+2. Deploy a GPT model with Vision capabilities (GPT-4o or GPT-4-vision recommended)
+3. Ensure your deployment supports Vision API for PDF analysis
-3. Get your API key, endpoint, and deployment name
+4. Get your API key, endpoint, and deployment name
-4. Update your `.env.local` file with these credentials
+5. Update your `.env.local` file with these credentials

 ### Environment Variables